ymotkpo3/megaknob/README.md

 # Changelog

+## 5/21/26

+I've edited the Arduino firmware to make it detect only when you press and then release the button.
+This prevents the serial port from spamming the message "select".
+Now, the message is transmited one time each time I press the button.

 ## 5/20/26

 I've edited the connection.py file to be more modular.
 Now I have all methods in functions and now I can call them from the main file.
 Also I've added a new function called readSerial, that as it name tells, can read the serial port of the arduino with Python.